dcc5235/React-Refresher/README.md

 #### Data Flow

-React follows a unilateral data flow from top to bottom.
+React follows a <strong>unilateral</strong> data flow from top to bottom which makes it easier to debug code.
 It creates a virtual DOM that is a treelike object which gives React the ability to look at the blueprint of what needs to be built and modifies the DOM for us.
 Any time the state (data) changes, React intercepts that and updates the DOM as needed.

 #### Library

+React only focuses on the <strong>UI (user-interface)</strong> which is why it is considered a <strong>library</strong> rather than a framework.
+Frameworks give developers all the tools necessary to build an application, whereas libraries provide the core of some functionality (React provides the UI).
+With React, other modules/libraries can be used to mix and match and customized as needed.
+React doesn't make assumptions on the tech stack being used, and so it also has cross-platform interactivity (e.g. React Native, React360).
 </details>
 <details><summary>Next Topic</summary>